···

 If being close led to rejection or betrayal, the lesson was: don't let people in.

-Vulnerability Was Punished
+Vulnerability Punished

 If showing your true self was met with criticism, walls became protection.